Dean Williams (footballer, born 1972): Playing career

 Williams played for Brentford in the 1993–94 season before joining Doncaster Rovers in August 1994.
 He spent three seasons with the club, making nearly 100 first-team appearances, before moving on to Gateshead in late 1997.
 Released by the club at the end of the 1997–98 season following their relegation from the Conference, he joined Telford United in August 1998.
 He made 90 appearances for the club before joining Welsh Premier League club Total Network Solutions (TNS) in 2001.

 In nearly three seasons with TNS, Williams played 72 games in all competitions, including representing the club in the 2003–04 UEFA Cup, conceding only twice in the second leg of the qualifying round against Manchester City at the Millennium Stadium.
 After a dispute with the club's management, Williams' contract was terminated.
 He had planned to take TNS to an employment tribunal, but the parties reached a financial agreement before the hearing.

 He signed for Aberystwyth Town, playing in the 2004 UEFA Intertoto Cup against Dinaburg and keeping a clean sheet in the first leg, and also played six games in the Welsh Premier League, before moving on in September 2004 to Forest Green Rovers, for whom he played 23 games in the Conference.
 Williams then moved on to Stafford Rangers, helping them to runners-up spot in the Conference North and promotion via a man-of-the-match performance in the play-off final in which he saved Droylsden's first kick in the penalty shootout.
 He played nine times for the club in the Conference before retiring at the age of 35 due to injury.

 Later career

-Williams joined Telford United as part-time goalkeeping coach in 2008.
+Williams joined Telford United as a part-time goalkeeping coach in 2008.
 In 2014, he was head goalkeeping coach at a Tamworth-based academy.